SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

 This historic pier is in the heart of the Fisherman's Wharf neighborhood.
-It's the perfect stop for war history buffs.
+It's the perfect stop for war history buffs, visitors looking for a little nostalgic fun, and tourists curious about SF’s fishing culture and history.

-As you walk along the pier, you will find several pieces of information about the vessels and World War II.
-You can also visit one or both of these floating SF museums.
+As you walk along the pier, you will find several pieces of information about the USS Pampanito.

 Disclaimer: I receive a small commission from some of the links on this page.

-The reason I enjoy this one more is the additional audio tour.
-It guides you through the sub and provides commentary about what you are looking at along the way.
+This historic war vessel offers both an excellent self-guide tour and an audio tour that guides you through the sub and provides commentary about what you are looking at along the way.

 It's also just fun to be on a submarine, since it's such a unique experience.